paulpod/neuromanticsdotnet/source/portfolio/index.md

 ===============================
 Market rent determination
 ---------------
 Modernisation through legislation allows renters to negotiate unfair rent increases via courts with their landlords, and vice versa.
-A pair of short **Interaction Design** projects in 2026 supporting a contracted UCD team as part of a wider engagement to rebuild some unsexy services.
+A pair of short **Interaction Design** projects in 2026 supporting a contracted UCD team (with Transform UK) as part of a wider engagement to rebuild some unsexy services.

 * interaction design to support user research
-* designing in code for prototypes , HTML, CSS, GOV Prototype kit
+* designing in code for prototypes, HTML, CSS, GOV Prototype kit
 * new services design for citizen users, casework systems for civil servants

 {% raw %}